-Action Items Timeframe Estimated Cost Primary Responsibility/ Partners Potential Funding Sources - mployment.
-Encourage a balance of employment-focused at increase private capital investment and family-wage jobs.
-Objective 1.1.
+Action Items Timeframe Estimated Cost Primary Responsibility/ Partners Potential Funding Sources Goal 1: Economic Development and E land uses, programs and resources th Objective 1.1.
 Support existing businesses as the district evolves over time.
 See actions fo r this objective • Action 1.1.1.
 Create a NMIA Business Association that will advocate for the needs of existing and future businesses.
-2-5 years NA Business and Property Owners, City Staff Business or Economic Improvement District, General Fund Action 1.1.2.
+1-2 years NA Business and Property Owners, City Staff Business or Economic Improvement District, General Fund Action 1.1.2.
 Maintain a current business contact list, including those in flex space locations to be used to inform businesses of relevant NMIA and citywide issues.
 Ongoing NA Community Development Department General Fund, BID/EID • Action 1.1.3.
 Hire or assign a City economic development coordinator for the NMIA to be the single point of contact for all businesses activity in the district.
-1-3 years NA Community Development Department General Fund, BID/EID Objective 1.2.
+Complete NA Community Development Department General Fund, BID/EID Objective 1.2.
 Build upon the locational advantages of the NMIA and its role within the region to increase employment density.
 See actions fo r this objective • Action 1.2.1.
 Develop a branding strategy that highlights the industrial history of the area.
-Specific elements should include: " The historic ODOT building, the water tower on Hanna Harvester Dr, mechanical infrastructure on Frontage Rd, and Johnson Creek as branded elements; " Identifies the area as a unique district and identifiable from McLoughlin Blvd; " Focuses on taking advantage of the district's proximity to transit and TOD supportive zoning.
+Specific elements should include: " The historic ODOT building, the water tower on Hanna Harvester, mechanical infrastructure on Frontage Road, and Johnson Creek as branded elements; " Identifies the area as a unique district and identifiable from McLoughlin Boulevard; " Focuses on businesses that encourage transit use, pedestrian and bicycling as modes of travel.
 1-3 years 50-100K Community Development Department Urban Renewal, Local Improvement District, (LID), City CIP/Grants Action 1.2.2.
 Develop and implement a business recruitment strategy that targets businesses identified in the City's Economic Opportunities Analysis.
-1-3 years TBD.
-Dependent on strategy developed.
-Community Development Department General Fund
+Complete TBD Community Development Department General Fund